kevinslin/kevin-public/vault/res.books.how-to-make-better-decision.md

 ## Review

-Annie Durke of poker fame wrote a book about decision making.
+Annie Duke of poker fame wrote a book about decision making.

 ## Takeaways
 - quality of decision is different from quality of outcome, good decisions do not always lead to good outcomes and vice versa (judging a decision based on outcome is known as [[res.books.how-to-make-better-decision.concepts.resulting]])